Amal-Hawks7611/AmalHawk_2025_Robot_Code/README.md

  - Easy to Tune.
 Everything is Running From Constants
  - All Subsystems can Easily Controlled.
  - Easy Pathmaking with Sequential Command Groups.
+ - Uses a lot of logging.
+A LOT.

  ### Control Assignment(Will Be Changed)